1. TMS Overview

 • If no MEPs are able to be elicited it indicates the stroke has damaged the motor pathways and that descending signals from the primary motor cortex are unable to reach the upper limb.
 These patients are said to be MEP-

 The picture below will help orientate you to EMG traces and MEPs.
 The picture shows an EMG recording from the ECR and FDI muscles of the upper limb.
 In the picture below you can see a MEP is present in both the ECR and FDI muscles and so this patient would be classified as MEP+.
-A copy of the picture below can be downloaded from the Resources page.
+A copy of the picture below can be downloaded from the here.

 If TMS at maximum intensity is unable to elicit MEPs then the descending pathway from the primary motor cortex to the spinal cord is not functionally intact at the time of testing.
 In this case the MEP status of the patient is MEP-.
 In the picture below you can see an EMG trace from two muscles with no MEPs produced.
 If this picture was representative of all the EMG traces then the patient would be classified as MEP-.